Open-Hippo/openhippo-ai.github.io/openhippo-hugo/content/privacypolicy.md

 You have the right to withdraw your consent at any time, where we rely on consent as a legal basis for processing.
 This withdrawal will not affect the lawfulness of processing based on consent before its withdrawal.
 In addition, in accordance with data protection law, you also have the right to data disclosure and data destruction.
 If you wish to exercise your rights, you can inform us informally by email at privacy@openhippo.ai, or by mail to our postal address:

-Open Hippo GmbH
-Garmischer Allee 15
+Open Hippo GmbH, Garmischer Allee 15, 86438 Kissing, Germany
-86438 Kissing
-Germany

 You also have the right to lodge a complaint with a data protection supervisory authority about our processing of your personal data.